denoptim-project/AutoCompChem/README.md

 Many examples of parameters files are available under the [test folder](test), where they are named `*.params`.

 #### Job Details File
-Parameters may also be provided by definign jobs in [JSON format](https://en.wikipedia.org/wiki/JSON).
-This format is slightly more verbose than that of the parameters' file, but is a standard format that can be manipulated by other software.
+Parameters may also be provided by defining jobs in [JSON format](https://en.wikipedia.org/wiki/JSON).
+This format is slightly more verbose than the parameters' file format, but is a standard format that can be manipulated by other software.
+For instance, it allows text editors to efficiently navigate the nested structure of the data stored in a JSON format.
 To define an AutoCompChem job (i.e., an *ACCJob*) in a JSON file use the following syntax:
 ```
 {
   "jobType": "ACCJob",